mozilla-b2g/firefoxos-loop-client/README.md

 #### build

 ```
-  $ grunt biuld
+  $ grunt build
 ```

-This the one a regular dev should use.
-It biulds the app and push it onto the device (no WebIDE usage is involved).
+This the one a regular dev, user, tester o QA guy should use.
+It builds the app and push it onto the device (no WebIDE usage is involved).

 #### release